jdmar3/inls161/_posts/2017-07-10-troubleshooting.md

 [Stack Overflow](http://stackoverflow.org) is generally a useful resource for recovering from errors.
 It is well curated and lots of people use it to figure things out.

-# Next week
+# For Next Time

-Next week we are going to start working on manipulating and formatting text.{% marginnote 'word' 'Wiens, John A. “Word Processing versus Writing.”
+Next time we will start working on manipulating and formatting text.{% marginnote 'word' 'Wiens, John A. “Word Processing versus Writing.”
 The Auk 100 (1983): 758. https://sora.unm.edu/sites/default/files/journals/auk/v100n03/p0758-p0758.pdf.<br/><br/>Caleb McDaniel, W. “Why (and How) I Wrote My Academic Book in Plain Text | W. Caleb McDaniel.”
 Last modified September 28, 2012. http://wcm1.web.rice.edu/my-academic-book-in-plain-text.html.<br/><br/>Stross, Charlie.
 “Why Microsoft Word Must Die.”
 Charlie’s Diary.
 Last modified October 12, 2013. http://www.antipope.org/charlie/blog-static/2013/10/why-microsoft-word-must-die.html.' %}

 To prepare for this philosophically, I would like you to read a few blog posts and a very short article.